aryklein/docs/puppet/cheat-sheet.rst

 - *files*
 - *manifests*: it must exists.
 It is the place for Puppet module code
 - *templates*
-- *tests*: used for testing in the local machine before appling in puppet agents
+- *tests*: used for testing in the local machine before appling in puppet agent nodes

 **Example of a Puppet module**:

-Firs create the structure directory:
+First create the module structure directory:

 ::

+    # cd modules
     # mkdir localusers
+    # cd localusers
     # mkdir {files,manifests,templates,tests}

 The **manifests** directory must have a **init.pp** file (called high level class)